Privacy policy

 Cookies

-Cookies cannot be used to launch programs or transfer viruses to a computer.
-On the basis of the information contained in cookies, we can facilitate your navigation and enable the correct display of our web pages.
+Cookies cannot be used to start programmes or transfer viruses to a computer.
+We can use the information contained in cookies to make navigation easier for you and to enable our web pages to be displayed correctly.

 Contact form